 - Full climate data and statistical weather forecasts including annual, monthly, and weekly summaries.

-- Forecast data is available at both the daily and hourly level and historical weather data is available at those levels as well as the sub-hourly level and as raw reports.
+- Forecast data is available at both the daily and hourly level and historical weather data is available at those levels as well as the sub-hourly level and as raw weather station reports.

 - Lookup weather using an address, city, or ZIP code directly in a single API call.
 No need for separate geocoding or weather station ID lookup.